MicrosoftDocs/memdocs/sccm/sum/deploy-use/orchestration-groups.md

 1. Complete the wizard.

 > [!WARNING]
-> Ensure pre-scripts and post-scripts are tested before using them.
-The pre-scripts and post-scripts don't timeout and will run indefinitely.
+> Ensure pre-scripts and post-scripts are tested before using them for orchestration groups.
+The pre-scripts and post-scripts don't timeout and will run until the orchestration group member timeout has been reached.

 ## View orchestration groups and members